orbitalquark/textadept/doc/06_AdeptEditing.md

 ### Autopaired Characters

-Usually, quote ('&apos;', '&quot;') and brace ('(', '[', '{') characters go together in pairs.
-By default, Textadept automatically inserts complement characters and allows you to type over them.
+Usually, brace ('(', '[', '{') and quote ('&apos;', '&quot;') characters go together in pairs.
+Textadept automatically inserts the complement character of any user-typed opening brace or quote character and allows the user to subsequently type over it.
 Similarly, the editor deletes the complement when you press `Bksp` (`⌫` on Mac OSX | `Bksp` in curses) over the first.
-The [preferences][] page details how to disable these features if you find them unsuitable.
+The [preferences][] page details how to configure or disable these features.

 [preferences]: 08_Preferences.html#Generic